KedArch/chess/README.md

 ## Technical limitations

 - can only play on 21x34 terminal or larger
-- colors and unicode characters were checked only on Linux with readline
+- colors may not work in Windows

 ## Known bugs